September 18, 2020 at 12:33 am #12853

 September 18, 2020 at 6:43 am #12855

-- This topic was modified 2 months, 2 weeks ago by bethany.
+- This topic was modified 3 years, 5 months ago by Bethany.

 My name is Babatope.
 Although I am a Nigerian, I am currently a Post-Doctoral Research Fellow and a lecturer in the Department of Agricultural Economics and Extension, University of Fort Hare, Alice, South Africa.
 I am an Agricultural and Resource Economist with a special interest in Sustainable Agriculture with an emphasis on rural households’ food security while safeguarding environmental health.
 My ongoing research collaborations include “Moringa Oleifera, The “Miracle Tree”: Let’s Bridge the Gap Between Science and Human Consumption” with French colleagues and “Climate change mitigation and adaptation benefits of wilder rangelands” with Swedish colleagues among others.